-Understanding the microbial condition of your plant is key to the overall success of your food system.
+Understanding the microbiological condition of your plant is key to the overall success of your food safety system.
 The Food Processing Center and Merieux NutriSciences have teamed together to provide a unique training opportunity.
-Together they will provide classroom instruction and hands-on training in the Food Processing Center pilot plants for those individuals looking to expand their knowledge in pathogen and indicator –organism environmental monitoring programs.
+Together they will provide classroom instruction and hands-on training in the Food Processing Center pilot plants for those individuals looking to expand their knowledge of pathogen and indicator organism environmental monitoring programs.

-Recent outbreaks have created a unique need for training for training participants to develop hands-on knowledge in the development and management of environmental monitoring programs.
-Locations in equipment where product entrapment could occur leading to growth niche development – a major source for pathogen contamination of ready-to-eat foods will be emphasized.
+Recent outbreaks have created a unique need for training quality assurance and plant personnel to develop hands-on knowledge in the development and management of environmental monitoring programs.
+An emphasis will be placed on finding locations in equipment where product entrapment could occur, leading to the development of a growth niche.
+These niches are a major source of pathogen contamination in ready-to-eat foods.

 Recent events in the U.S. have created a need to revisit the basics of environmental monitoring while providing advanced instruction in investigation techniques.
-Deadly pathogens like Salmonella and Listeria monocytogenes shows up in food production facilities where post-cooking contamination of product occurs when product is exposed to the facility environment and processing equipment.
+Pathogens such as Salmonella and Listeria monocytogenes are particularly hazardous when allowed to establish their presence in food production facilities where post-cooking contamination of ready-to-eat products is possible.

-Companies are showing a renewed interest in evaluating their environmental control programs regardless of the pathogen of concern and to meet the increased regulatory scrutiny.
+Companies are showing a renewed interest in evaluating their environmental monitoring programs regardless of the pathogen of concern and to meet the increased regulatory scrutiny.